Zoo New England Zootopia Gala Raises $450K, Setting a Record

 David Porter, Zoo New England board chair, was presented with the Silverback Award by Gov. Charlie Baker.

 Zootopia 2017 was hosted by NBC Boston, NECN anchor Latoyia Edwards and chief meteorologist Matt Noyes.

 Franklin Park Zoo, comprising 72 acres in Bostons Franklin Park, was founded in 1912 and managed by the City of Boston until 1958, when the Metropolitan District Commission (MDC), a state agency, assumed management.
-The MDC managed the Zoos until 1991, when legislation created the private Commonwealth Zoological Corporation (CZC).
-In July of 1997 the CZC changed its name to Zoo New England to reflect the regional appeal of the Zoo.
+The MDC managed the zoos until 1991, when legislation created the private Commonwealth Zoological Corporation (CZC).
+In July of 1997 the CZC changed its name to Zoo New England to reflect its regional appeal.

 Stone Zoo, formerly known as the Middlesex Fells Zoo, is located on 26 acres near the Spot Pond reservoir in Stoneham, was founded in 1905.
 In 1969, the site was renamed in honor of Walter D. Stone, a former Zoo Director.
 In 1991, the CZC assumed control of Stone Zoo.